 Facebook defaults to some more private settings for accounts under 18.
 For example, their accounts are automatically set to ‘private’ and location sharing is turned off by default (however this can be changed).

 Facebook does provide some parental oversight.
-Parents can set up ‘Supervision’ for their child’s Facebook and Messenger account, to see their friends and contacts, who they’ve chatted with and blocked, some of their privacy settings and how much time they spend on the app.
+With agreement from their child, parents can set up ‘Supervision’ for their child’s Facebook and Messenger account, to see their friends and contacts, who they’ve chatted with and blocked, some of their privacy settings and how much time they spend on the app.
 Parents can also set breaks for their children, but they can’t see the contents of their children’s chats or searches.

 Safety settings include the ability to control who can see what they share on Facebook, who can contact them and how much time they spend using the app.
 They can suppress some content (such as potential spam or sexually suggestive content).
 Users can create a pin for making payments and control how their information is shared with advertisers and search engines.